 \subsection{Higher level changeover functions}

-The original hybrid symplectic integrator described in \ref{sect:HybridSymplectic} consists of two levels: the basic level (level 0), which is the symplectic integrator with a fixed step size wherein bodies revolve around the central mass, and the Bulirsch-Stoer method (level 1), which is used for close encounters between bodies other than the central mass.
+The original hybrid symplectic integrator described in Section \ref{sect:HybridSymplectic} consists of two levels: the basic level (level 0), which is the symplectic integrator with a fixed step size wherein bodies revolve around the central mass, and the Bulirsch-Stoer method (level 1), which is used for close-encounters between bodies other than the central mass.
 A changeover function smoothly switches between the two levels.
 This method can be extended by introducing a number of intermediate levels between the fully symplectic regime and the Bulirsch-Stoer regime: instead of switching directly to the Bulirsch-Stoer method another symplectic integration step with a reduced time step can be applied.
 This is desirable because the Bulirsch-Stoer steps are computationally expensive and should be used as a last resort.
-With the introduction of an additional level a second changeover function can then smoothly switch between the new additional shorter symplectic step and the Bulirsch-Stoer method.
-In this way, the second argument in the critical radius (Equation \ref{rcrit}), $n_2\cdot v \dot dt$, gets reduced in the higher levels because of the smaller time step, and therefore the Bulirsch-Stoer method is called much later in the close encounter phase, and therefore much less frequently.
-This method can reduce the close encounter group sizes requiring the Bulirsch-Stoer integration saving valuable computation time.
+With the introduction of an additional level, a second changeover function can then smoothly switch between the new additional shorter symplectic step and the Bulirsch-Stoer method.
+In this way, the second argument in the critical radius (Equation \ref{rcrit}), $n_2\cdot v \cdot dt$, gets reduced in the higher levels because of the smaller time step.
+The Bulirsch-Stoer method is called much later in the close-encounter phase, and therefore used much less frequently.
+This method can reduce the close-encounter group sizes requiring the Bulirsch-Stoer integration saving valuable computation time.
 In practice there can be multiple such intermediate levels.
-This new formalism lies in between of the original hybrid symplectic integrator and the 'multiple time step Symplectic algorithm' as implemented in the SyMBA code \cite{DuncanLevisonLee1998}.
-While the described method in this work also uses multiple symplectic time steps, unlike SyMBA the deepest level is still calculated with a direct N-body method.
+This new formalism lies in between of the original hybrid symplectic integrator and the 'multiple time step symplectic algorithm' as implemented in the SyMBA code \citep{DuncanLevisonLee1998}.
+While the described method in this work also uses multiple symplectic time steps, unlike SyMBA, the deepest level is still calculated with a direct $N$-body method.
 The reduction factor on the time step of the intermediate levels can be set freely by the user.
-Common options are two, four or ten, but any other number is also possible.
+Common options are two, four, or 10, but any other number is also possible.
 Note that in SyMBA, a factor of three is used by default.
-Since the changeover function is acting in the range of $1.0 < r_{ij}/r_{crit} < 0.1$ \footnote{The factors 1.0 and 0.1 are defined by the form of the changeover function in \cite[Equation 10]{Chambers99}.} the choice of splitting a level into ten substeps leads to a special case where no more than two levels are active at the same time.
-Figure \ref{fig:K} shows four examples of different numbers of symplectic levels and substeps per level.
-The first panel is identical to the original hybrid symplectic integrator, with a single changeover function $K(r_{ij})$.
+Since the changeover function is acting in the range of $1.0 < r_{ij}/r_{crit} < 0.1$ \footnote{The factors 1.0 and 0.1 are defined by the form of the changeover function in \citet[Equation 10]{Chambers99}.} the choice of splitting a level into 10 sub-steps leads to a special case where no more than two levels are active at the same time.
+Figure \ref{fig:K} shows four examples of different numbers of symplectic levels and sub-steps per level.
+The panels (a) and (b) are identical to the original hybrid symplectic integrator, with a single changeover function $K(r_{ij})$.
 In this case we define